shaiksaahir/CustomSpotifyPlayer/README.md

 # CustomSpotifyPlayer
-A highly customizable interface that displays your current playback status on Spotify in a beautiful little browser page!
+An extremely customizable front end interface which projects your current playback status on Spotify!

-You might want to use this over [Spotify's own (in my opinion, rather underwhelming) full-screen mode](https://i.imgur.com/dvreOAX.jpg), or you can use it for your TV to give [that outdated, low-resolution OSD](https://i.imgur.com/lNfCcrW.jpg) a fresh paint job!

-This interface is primarily read-only.
-Specifically, this means that you **cannot actually control your music**, beyond a few basic commands like play, pause, and skip ([needs to be enabled in the settings first](https://github.com/Selbi182/SpotifyBigPicture/blob/master/SETTINGS.md#enable-playback-controls)).
-This is both because of limitations to the Spotify API and because the idea is to set this app up once, and then it permanently runs as a pure information display.
+This interface is mainly read-only, meaning you cannot fully control your music except for basic commands like play, pause, and skip. ([needs to be enabled in the settings first](https://github.com/Selbi182/SpotifyBigPicture/blob/master/SETTINGS.md#enable-playback-controls)). (because of limitations to the Spotify API and because the idea is to set this app up once, and then it permanently runs as a pure information display)

-An example where this is useful would be hosting a party where you want to let your guests see at any time which songs are up ahead, by putting a monitor near the dance floor that you connect to a Raspberry Pi.

 ## Screenshots
-These two examples only show examples of SpotifyBigPicture's default preset.
+These two examples only show examples of default preset.
 For more screenshots, [see the other presets](https://github.com/Selbi182/SpotifyBigPicture/blob/master/PRESETS.md)!

 ### Album View
 ![Deafheaven - Dream House](https://i.imgur.com/oWB5cnW.png)